nadav-har-tzvi/amaterasu-vagrant/README.md

-#Amaterasu Dev Machine Vagrent Setup
+#Amaterasu Dev Machine Vagrant Setup

 This repository contains the vagrentfile and provisioning script for creating an Amaterasu dev machine.